berlinrs/berline.rs/_posts/2024-04-23-rust-and-tell-rust-for-the-web.md

 _Jonas Dohse_
 Jonas is Tech Lead at SAP, supporting a team building an in-memory analytics database in Rust.

+_Luca Palmieri_
+Luca works as a Principal Engineering Consultant at Mainmatter.
+He has been part of the Rust community since 2018 and is best known as the author of "Zero to Production in Rust", the go-to book for backend development in Rust.

 [mainmatter]: https://mainmatter.com/